l3v11/SearchX/README.md

-status - Get status of all tasks share - Set data permission in Google Drive del - Delete data from Google Drive authorize - Grant authorization of an user unauthorize - Revoke authorization of an user users - Get the list of authorized users shell - Execute shell commands eval - Evaluate Python expressions
+status - Get status of all tasks share - Set data permission in Google Drive del - Delete data from Google Drive addbm - Add bookmark of a destination drive rembm - Remove bookmark of a destination drive bookmarks - Get the list of bookmarked destination drives auth - Grant authorization of an user unauth - Revoke authorization of an user users - Get the list of authorized users shell - Execute shell commands eval - Evaluate Python expressions